Criminal Tribes Act: Scope

 An inquiry was set up in 1883, to investigate the need for extending the Act to the rest of India, and received an affirmative response.
 1897 saw another amendment to the Act, wherein local governments were empowered to establish separate "reformatory" settlements, for tribal boys from age four to eighteen years, away from their parents.

 In 1911, it was enacted in Madras Presidency as well, bringing entire India into the jurisdiction of this law.
 The revised version of the act then affected 1,400,000 people belonging to the nomadic communities, especially Yerukalas, Koravars, and Korachas.
 In the same year, it was applied in Bombay Presidency.

 In 1908, special 'settlements' were constructed for the notified tribes where they had to perform hard labour.
 With subsequent amendments to the Act, punitive penalties were increased, and fingerprinting of all members of the criminal tribe was made compulsory, such tight control according to many scholars was placed to ensure that no future revolts could take place.

 It was subsequently extended to the rest of British India, in part or its entirety.

-Colonial lawmaking in the 1860s

-According to Indian penal code 1860, "Section 401: Punishment for belonging to a gang of thieves.—Whoever, at any time after the passing of this Act, shall belong to any wandering or other gangs of persons associated to committing theft or robbery habitually, and not being a gang of thugs or dacoits, shall be punished with rigorous imprisonment for a term which may extend to seven years, and shall also be liable to fine."
-Looking at the historical context of lawmaking in British India, it seems that creating laws was not only aimed at addressing social issues and served as a means for the imperial government to shape its image.
-Laws like the CTA were enacted to acknowledge and combat a widespread "social evil," and the act conveyed this message to the general public (Safdar 20).